 Create a site from a SharePoint Online Site Collection (administrators only)

 SharePoint Online tenant administrators can use the Admin Center to create new site collections.
 When creating a new site collection, you can choose a classic template to use for a new top-level site.
 You can't however create a group-connected team site or communication site.
 The selection is similar to templates available for SharePoint Online subsites.
 When the site starts, you need to configure users, permissions, format, content, and many other features.
-For more info, see Create or delete a site collection.
+For more info, see Create a site collection.